-So-called portfolio, created from various data, which demonstrates the results of your work, showed in layouts, schemes or drawings to other people.
+A so-called portfolio, created from various data, which demonstrates the results of your work, shown in layouts, schemes, or drawings to other people.
 The portfolio is appropriate for any creative job – anything from artists to architects.
 For applicants, who want to demonstrate their experience, the cover letter is very important too.

-At the end, you are expected to ask questions, unless you have ones, obviously.
-Generally, discerning questions, asked by a job applicant and connected to specific job environment you are going to work.
+In the end, you are expected to ask questions, unless you have ones, obviously.
+Generally, discerning questions, are asked by a job applicant and connected to the specific job environment you are going to work.

-Take another minute to look through the website of the company or any other Internet resource that will contain information about organization’s plans and perspectives for future.
+Take another minute to look through the website of the company or any other Internet resource that will contain information about the organization’s plans and perspectives for the future.

-Moreover, we would like to suggest you a list of things you ought to omit about during the job interview.
+Moreover, we would like to suggest to you a list of things you ought to omit during the job interview.

 Letting your phone constantly ring throughout the process of the interview, as much as responding to those calls, is absolutely impolite.

 9. Generic Questions

 The importance of asking questions has been already mentioned above, though it doesn’t mean you have to ask about basic and banal information that can be easily found if you do a little research about the organization.

 Showing your unawareness of primitive facts, connected with the size or number of branches the company has all over the world, can end up in non-positive to your decision.